 This screen is accessible from the WPS screen, and provides a detailed view of all the identity information about the current track.
-This info is known as meta data and is stored in audio file formats to keep information on artist, album etc. To access this screen, press F1 + On.
+This info is known as meta data and is stored in audio file formats to keep information on artist, album etc. To access this screen, press Long Mode to access the WPS CONTEXT MENU and select SHOW TRACK INFO.
 Use Left and Right to move through the information.